Pierre de Bérulle: Life

 Bérulle was born in the Château of Cérilly, near Troyes in Champagne, into two families of distinguished magistrates on 4 February 1575.
 The château de Cérilly is situated in the modern department of Yonne, while the village adjacent to it, Bérulle, is in Aube.
 He was educated by the Jesuits at Clermont and at the Sorbonne in Paris.
 He published his first work, his Bref Discours de l'abnegation interieure, in 1597.
 Soon after his ordination as a priest in 1599, he assisted Cardinal Duperron in his public controversy with the Protestant Philippe de Mornay, and made numerous converts.

 With the co-operation of his cousin, Madame Acarie (Marie of the Incarnation), in 1604 he introduced the Discalced Carmelite nuns of the reform of Teresa of Ávila into France.

-In 1608, Vincent de Paul moved to Paris, where he came under the influence of Abbé (later Cardinal) Pierre de Bérulle, whom he took as his spiritual director.
-De Bérulle was responsible for De Paul taking up an appointment to the parish of Clichy.
+In 1608, Vincent de Paul moved to Paris, where he came under the influence of Abbé (later Cardinal) Pierre de Bérulle, whom he took as his spiritual director for a time.
+De Bérulle was responsible for de Paul taking up an appointment to the parish of Clichy.

 A mainstay of the Counter-Reformation in France, in 1611 Bérulle founded in Paris the Congregation of the French Oratory, on the model of the one founded in 1556 by Philip Neri at Rome.
-Owing to the differences of time and place, the French congregation varied in some important respects from the Italian Oratory; whereas in the Italian congregation the houses were independent of one another, de Bérulle placed the government of all the houses in the hands of the superior-general.
+The French congregation, however, varied in important respects from the Italian Oratory.

 Statesman

 Bérulle was a chaplain to King Henry IV of France, and several times declined his offers to be made a bishop.
 He obtained the necessary dispensations from Rome for Henrietta Maria's marriage to Charles I, and acted as her chaplain during the first year of her stay in England.
 In 1626, as French ambassador to Spain, he concluded the favourable Treaty of Monzón, to which his enemy Cardinal Richelieu found objections.
 After the reconciliation of King Louis XIII with his mother, Marie de Medici, through his agency, he was appointed a councillor of state, but had to resign this office, owing to his pro-Habsburg policy, which was opposed by Richelieu.
 For religious reasons, Cardinal Bérulle favored the allegiance of France with Austria and Spain, the other Catholic powers, while Cardinal Richelieu wanted to undermine their influence in Europe.
 He was made cardinal by Pope Urban VIII on 30 August 1627, but never received the red hat.

-Pierre de Bérulle died October 2, 1629 in Paris, while celebrating Mass, and was buried in the chapel of the Oratorian College of Juilly.
+Bérulle died October 2, 1629, in Paris, while celebrating Mass, and was buried in the chapel of the Oratorian College of Juilly.